-- Although the time through the SEC is consistent with the past, the SEC process continues to be streamlined with a record low average number of comments.
+- The SEC review process continues to be streamlined, with a continued lower average number of comments.

-- Where insiders participate in an IPO, they increasingly are acting as anchor investors at the outset of the roadshow for the IPO.
+- Where insiders participate in an IPO, they increasingly are acting as anchor investors at the outset of the IPO roadshow.

-- Foreign private issuers continue to access the U.S. IPO market, with an uptick in China-based issuers in the first half of 2019.
+- Foreign private issuers continue to access the U.S. IPO market, with a particular uptick in China-based issuers.